A Nonlocal Realization of MOND that Interpolates from Cosmology to Gravitationally Bound Systems: The Cosmological Regime

 Variation with respect to $\rho$ and $\phi$ gives the $\phi$ and $\rho$ equations,

 The associated stress tensor is,

 The final equality results from the equation of motion (\ref{mimeticeqns}) and the identification $u_{\mu} = \partial_{\mu} \phi$.

-Expression (\ref{mimetic}) is the Lagrangian for ``mimetic gravity'' \cite{Chamseddine:2013kea,Chamseddine:2014vna}.
+Expression (\ref{mimetic}) is the Lagrangian for ``mimetic gravity'' \cite{Chamseddine:2013kea,Chamseddine:2014vna}, variations of which have been much studied \cite{Sebastiani:2016ras,Domenech:2025qny}.
 It differs from our model in that the mimetic fields $\phi$ and $\rho$ are independent, with arbitrary initial value data, whereas ours fields are unique nonlocal functionals of the metric defined by expressions (\ref{phieqn}) and (\ref{rhoeqn}).
 However, it is important to note that the stress tensor (\ref{mimeticstress}) does not depend upon this distinction.
+Note also that the simple mimetic Lagrangian (\ref{mimetic}) permits a detailed analysis of perturbations that rules out instabilities, ghosts and runaway behavior \cite{Barvinsky:2013mea}.